Dance Mogul: When did you discover the spirit of dance?

 Dance Mogul: What have been some of the best moments dance has given you?

 China Taylor: The best moments I get from dance is not when someone comes and compliments me, even though it is so greatly appreciated, but it’s when I’m told I’ve touched someone emotionally, I’ve been a positive example, or I’ve inspired someone or even their children.
 It just makes my heart really warm and I love it.

-China Taylor: The Super bowl was pretty surreal.
+China Taylor: The Super Bowl was pretty surreal.
 The moment definitely hit when we were in the stadium, the crowd was screaming, and the music started.
-All that time, effort, and energy was put out and it felt amazing for the world to see the message all of us were determined to send.
+All that time, effort, and energy were put out and it felt amazing for the world to see the message all of us were determined to send.

 China Taylor: Life.
 Continuing my life out here in LA not just dancing but expanding myself and who I am as a person.
 There are some pretty amazing things coming up that I’m not able to talk about too much.
 But I am so excited and can’t wait for everyone to see!